callahanchris/callahanchris.github.io/source/_posts/2014-09-23-my-favorite-sublime-text-keyboard-shortcuts.markdown

 What's really cool about this is that Sublime gives you a cursor for each highlighted block of text!
 That means when you change the highlighted text in what you *think* should be one place, *all* of the highlighted texts change.
 This is the first demo on the Sublime Text website -- check it out if you haven't yet!

-### 6. Command + Double Click = Multiple Select of Different Words
+### 6. Command + Highlight Text = Multiple Select of Different Words

 This one is similar to the Command + d, but is not restricted to highlighting repetitions of the same text.
-As with the previous shortcut, Command + double click gets really powerful when combined with other keyboard shortcuts, like copy/paste.
+To get this to work, all you have to do is keep pressing the Command key and highlight different regions of text with the trackpad.
+As with the previous shortcut, this gets really powerful when combined with other keyboard shortcuts, like copy/paste.

 In Ruby, you might be setting several attributes of a class to values from a hash.
 If the keys of the hash happen to be named the same as the keys of the class's attributes, then there is no need to type these out twice!
 If you start out with